Vallek/vallek-firefox-custom-css/README.md

 ![](screenshot-1.png)

+**What's with dark tabs?**
+Dark tabs are unloaded tabs.
+It's very helpful to differentiate them if you have many tabs open.

 **How to apply styles**

 Just copy paste all files to your Firefox chrome folder in browser profile folder.
 To find it type about:support in address bar.
 Find Profile Folder > click on Open folder.
 There you'll find chrome folder.

 userChrome.css - this is main file for css styles.
 But this version imports (connects) other files.

+**Disclaimer**
+Changes I made in this code is far from optimized.
+Just sharing what I use personally.
+I do update it.
+But mostly when update breaks something.

 **userContent.css**